TripWeather/trip_weather_fe/README.md

 This is the front end repo of Trip Weather that houses the front end of the application.
 Visiting the deployed Heroku Site will allow you to access the application without needing to clone down the repos.

 ## Google Oauth
-This application utilizes Googles Oauth for logging in, google email required for account creation.
+This application utilizes Googles OAuth for logging in, google email required for account creation.
+We chose Google OAuth because we believed initially we were going to use some of the google APIs and hoped the majority of our userbase would already have a gmail to link.

 ## Views